Under 2 hours

 Before Cutting Pipe and Tubing

-- No matter the material, measure the diameter of the pipe or tube to be cut to ensure that you use the right-size tube cutter for the job.
+- Measure the diameter of the pipe or tube.
+This will ensure you use the right-sized tube cutter for the job.

 How to Cut PVC Pipe

-- With scissor-style cutters, begin by placing the pipe inside the jaws of the cutter, making sure that the blade lines up with the mark.
-Apply pressure to the handles and slowly rotate the cutter around the pipe.
-Making sure the cut is straight, continue to rotate until you cut through the pipe.
-Scissor-type tends to be best with pipe thickness of one inch or less.
+- With scissor-style cutters, begin by placing the pipe inside the jaws of the scissor cutter.
+Line the blade up with the cut mark.
+Apply pressure to the handles.
+If needed, you can apply a bit of twisting motion to the pipe as it’s cut.
+Scissor cutters tend to be best with pipes with a diameter of 1 inch or less.

-- With ratchet-style cutters, arrange the blade over the mark, then squeeze and release the handle.
-Continue the ratcheting action until the pipe is severed into two pieces.
+- If you’re using ratchet-style cutters, align the blade over the cut mark.
+Squeeze and release the handle.
+Continue the ratcheting action until the pipe is severed in two pieces.

 How to Cut Copper Pipe

-- Align the cutter around the mark and tighten so that the blade scores the pipe.
+- Align the cutter with the cut mark on the tubing.
+Tighten the copper pipe cutter so the blade scores the pipe.

-- Rotate the cutter around the pipe, following the score and slightly tightening every few rotations until the pipe walls have been cut through.
+- Rotate the cutter around the pipe.
+Follow the score and slightly tighten the copper tube cutter every few rotations until you cut through the pipe walls.

-Galvanized pipe is made of steel with a zinc coating to reduce corrosion and rust inside the pipe.
+Steel pipe can be black or galvanized.
+Black pipe is used for gas and oil applications.
+Galvanized pipe has a zinc coating to reduce corrosion and rust for use with water.
 Heavy-duty steel pipe and tube cutters are usually the easiest to use, but for tight spaces, an angle grinder or reciprocating saw may be needed.

 - When using a metal pipe cutter, align the tool around the marked place on the galvanized pipe and rotate so that the wheel cuts deeper into the pipe until severed.